-Admission to the BFA program is by competitive portfolio review after the student has completed 18 hours of studio art.
-BFA candidates are required to present an exhibition their senior year that demonstrates their achievement in developing a mature and cohesive body of creative work.
-The BFA degree is also the foundation for masters programs at the graduate level.
+Admission to the BFA program is by competitive portfolio review after the student has completed 18 credit hours of studio art.
+BFA candidates are required to present an exhibition during their senior year that demonstrates their achievement in developing a mature and cohesive body of creative work.
+The BFA degree is also the foundation for graduate study toward the Master of Fine Arts (MFA) degree.

 BFA Interviews are held mid-semester in the fall and spring.